ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    the RFC5322.From domain is determined by applying the algorithm found in Section 4.6.

-3.2.9.
+3.2.8.
 Public Suffix Domain (PSD)

    The term Public Suffix Domain is defined in [RFC9091].

-3.2.10.
+3.2.9.
 Public Suffix Operator (PSO)

    The term Public Suffix Operator is defined in [RFC9091].

-3.2.11.
+3.2.10.
 PSO Controlled Domain Names

    The term PSO Controlled Domain Names is defined in [RFC9091].

-Herr (ed) & Levine (ed)    Expires 27 May 2022                 [Page 10]

-Internet-Draft                  DMARCbis                   November 2021

-3.2.12.
+3.2.11.
 Report Receiver

    An operator that receives reports from another operator implementing the reporting mechanisms described in this document and/or the